eugenia1984/english/glossary.md

 - **It’s nice to**: is used to express a positive sentiment or feeling about something or someone.

+- **It's not showing**: is used to explain that something expected to appear on the screen isn't visible.
+For example:

+`The image isn't showing on the screen.` -> The image is supposed to be there, but it's not visible.

 - **It seems like**: can be used to express an impression you have by looking at something or someone.
 For example, ``It seems like it's cold outside!`` is an expression you can say when you have not left home yet, but you see everyone on the street wearing coats.
 Other examples include ``It seems like it's going to rain``, or ``It seems like you're happy today``.

 - **I would love to**:  is used to express enthusiasm and agreement with a suggested or proposed activity.
 In affirmative sentences, would is often shortened to 'd, as in ``I'd love to``.
 For example, if someone asks you if you want to go to a concert, you can say ``I'd love to`` to show that you are very happy about the invitation and really want to go.